ugurkocmen/OpenCTI/README.md

 # OpenCTI Project

-In this project, I took my first project step into the CTI and SOC field by installing OpenCTI.
+In this project, I took my first project step into CTI and SOC by installing OpenCTI.
 I continued using the portainer stack in the installation.

 I will share all the connector list and files I used in my project.
 You can use the APIs I used in this process.

+.VDI file information is as follows.

+passwd:159753
+portainer:admin1234
+opencti:Admin@1234

 ## System specifications used in the installation.